 Working with Materials

-To open the Material Editor right-click on a material in the Material Library and choose Edit Selected Material… The program doesn't allow editing of the standard materials.
-Thus, if you wish to modify it, create a copy and then customize it.
+To open the Material Editor, right-click on a material in the Material Library and choose Edit Selected Material… The program doesn't allow editing of the standard materials.
+Thus, if you wish to modify any of them, create a copy and then customize it.
 To duplicate and edit a standard material, right-click on it in the Material Library, then select New From Selected… in the context menu.

 The functionality described in this section is only available in the Pro edition.